mjaddis/rdss-message-api-specification/README.md

 - The [Message Body](#message-body)

 A complete example of a Message can be found [here](messages/example.json).
+The JSON schema for a complete message can be found [here](messages/message_schema.json)

 The standard encoding for a Message is [JSON](http://www.json.org/), and the examples provided in this documentation are given in this format.